 Courses in the Core Curriculum share four basic characteristics which, together, embody the College’s intellectual and institutional commitment to liberal arts education:

-3. they are small, discussion-driven seminars; and
+They are taught as small, discussion-driven seminars;

 The content and organization of the Core Curriculum are guided by the view that the ultimate ends of a liberal education necessarily reflect a vision of the ultimate ends of a human life.
 The Columbia Core is the result of debates and conversations among faculty that span the entire history of the modern College and that have evolved along with our understanding of the place of undergraduate education in the university and in the contemporary world.
 The effort behind the Core Curriculum presupposes an acceptance by the faculty of the responsibility to present to students a vision—if always a provisional vision—of what a liberal education means.
 The conversations across disciplines and specializations that sustain the Core Curriculum as a non-disciplinary requirement for all students also give it its vitality and force.
 They represent an exercise in the complex arts of consensus-building, compromise, and honest debate—liberal habits of mind that we hold as fundamental to the education we aim to provide and to the intellectual communities we wish to foster.

 At bottom, the Columbia Core Curriculum aims to cultivate the capacity for reasoned judgment in complex human matters.
 We study texts and works of art that confront us with fundamental questions of human experience.
 By analyzing complex and challenging works closely and discussing them in small groups, we aim to develop in our students a capacity for deep inquiry and a life-long habit of self-examination and honest engagement with ideas.
 Our approach to learning aims to make students more acutely aware of the premises that inform their views and of the ultimate values that guide their decision-making.
 This awareness heightens the intensity with which students pursue the rest of their studies at Columbia and shapes how they go about organizing their lives beyond their college years.
 In this way, the Core Curriculum seeks to cultivate virtues of both intellect and character.
 Our focus is not on the mastery of particular bodies of knowledge, but on the development of the human capacities required for a life of self-reflection, deliberative action, and freedom.
 The small classes and intimate discussions promote an intellectual and affective integration that carries beyond the classroom and into the rest of their lives.
-The Core educates by affirming each students’ intellectual freedom, irreducible worth, moral autonomy, and dignity.
+The Core educates by affirming each student's intellectual freedom, irreducible worth, moral autonomy, and dignity.

 The Core Curriculum is taken by all undergraduates at Columbia College in small seminars of around twenty students.
 Two of the courses are year-long, allowing students the rare opportunity to read and discuss important books with the same instructor and the same group of peers for an entire year.
 The two year-long courses anchor the first and second-year experience of each student.
 During these first two years, all College students read the same books at roughly the same time, creating an intellectual and social community that unites them with each other, with students further along in their degrees, and with all College alumni.